 In today’s globalised world, our ability to communicate with others has extended further than we’ve ever gone before.
 Nonetheless, while technology easily connects us, not being able to speak another person’s language still sets us apart.
-That’s why in 2021 one of the most worthwhile New Year’s resolutions is to learn a new language.
+That’s why one of the most worthwhile New Year’s resolutions is to learn a new language.

 8 reasons language learning should be your #1 New Year’s resolution